Mike Johnson: Assessments of speakership

-In 2025, the New York Times journalist Annie Karni said that Johnson largely deferred his role to the president during the second Trump presidency by not holding oversight hearings and holding the House out of session during the 2025 United States federal government shutdown.
+During the 2025 United States federal government shutdown, Johnson kept the House of Representatives largely in recess and did not hold votes on funding legislation.
+New York Times journalist Annie Karni wrote that Johnson largely deferred to the president during the second Trump presidency by not holding oversight hearings and holding the House out of session.
 Johnson had limited control over his members and instead, according to Karni, made "himself subservient to Mr. Trump".

+During Johnson's speakership, use of the discharge petition has increased.

 Role of the House

-In July 2025, Johnson adjourned the House early to prevent action on the relationship of Donald Trump and Jeffrey Epstein, saying, "there's no purpose for Congress to push an administration to do something that they're already doing".
-During the 2025 shutdown, Johnson refused to call the House into session and was described as having "spent much of the shutdown appearing daily at news conferences" defending Trump and insisting that the House has nothing to do but wait in an effort "to render the House irrelevant".
+In May 2025, when asked about the Qatari jet N7478D, Johnson responded, "I'm going to leave it to the administration.
+They know much more about the details of that, OK?
+I'm just—it's not my lane."
+In July 2025, he adjourned the House early to prevent action on the relationship of Donald Trump and Jeffrey Epstein, saying, "there's no purpose for Congress to push an administration to do something that they're already doing".
+During the 2025 shutdown, Johnson refused to call the House into session and was described as having "spent much of the shutdown appearing daily at news conferences" defending Trump and insisting that the House had nothing to do but wait in an effort "to render the House irrelevant".